theglassches/NCCLichessBot/README.md

 **Note: You need to use `Linux x64 for modern computers` binary for Heroku.**

 ## Acknowledgements
-Credits to [LinuxR](https://lichess.org/@/LinuxR) and [CloseHorse](https://lichess.org/@/CloseHorse).
+Credits to [CloseHorse](https://lichess.org/@/CloseHorse).
 They helped to collaborate and make this repository it contains codes of them and it is the Best Lichess Repository to Run Bot in Lichess By Heroku Server and a Modified Version of ShailChoksi.